Extraterrestrial (Joker Xue song): Music video

 The music video for "Extraterrestrial" was directed by Niu Chao and starred Xue and Stephy Qi.
 It was released on November 11, 2020.
-The music video cleverly integrates the sense of time through different settings with gradually warming and darkening color palates, creating an emotional foundation that has a time limit and is about to be lost.
+The music video integrates the sense of time through different settings with gradually warming and darkening color palates, creating an emotional foundation that has a time limit and is about to be lost.

 A barcode was shown on the back of Qi's neck that is valid until November 22, 2020, which was shown at the beginning of the music video as today's date and marked the day as the last day Xue and Qi had together.
 At the end of the music video, Qi faded away but the last scene revealed that Xue also had a barcode on the back of his neck, corresponding to the last line of the song "trade my tomorrow for a chance of you approach (用明天换你 靠近我)".